Bobby Hajjaj

-Bobby Hajjaj (ববি হাজ্জাজ; born 7 April 1974) is a Bangladeshi politician.
-Hajjaj is the founder and chairman of the political party Nationalist Democratic Movement (NDM).
-He is also an academic, and spearheaded a citizen empowerment movement called Shopner Desh.
+Bobby Hajjaj (born 7 April 1978) is a Bangladeshi politician.
+He is the incumbent State Minister of Primary and Mass Education and a Jatiya Sangsad member representing the Dhaka-13 constituency since February 2026.
+Hajjaj is the founder of the political party Nationalist Democratic Movement (NDM).
+He contested from Bangladesh Nationalist Party for the 2026 election, where he won the Dhaka-13 seat.

 Early life and family

-Bobby Hajjaj was born on 7 April 1974 to an elite Bengali family in Dacca, Bangladesh, where he was raised.
+Bobby Hajjaj was born on 7 April 1978 to Bengali family in Dacca, Bangladesh, where he was raised.
 His father, Moosa Bin Shamsher, is a business tycoon regarded as the founder of the labor export industry, which along with the readymade garments export industry, have been the bastion of Bangladesh's economic success.
 The family are originally from the village of Qazikanda in Faridpur District.
 His grandfather, Shamsher Ali Mollah, was a graduate of the University of Calcutta and an education officer in Faridpur during British rule.
 Hajjaj's paternal forefathers were Mullahs, Islamic preachers, by vocation.
 Hajjaj's mother, Kaniz Fatema Chowdhury, was the daughter of Abu Naser Chowdhury, the final Zamindar of Dulai in Pabna District.
 His maternal forefathers had migrated from Samarkand, Turkestan in the 18th century.
 Hajjaj has two siblings.
-His sister Nancy Zahara is an entrepreneur and married to Sheikh Fazle Fahim of the Sheikh family of Tungipara.
+His sister Nancy Zahara is an entrepreneur and married to Sheikh Fazle Fahim, son of Sheikh Selim from the Sheikh family of Tungipara.